December 19, 2025

 If you are experiencing neurological symptoms such as a debilitating headache, a change in your level of consciousness, seizures, unexplained weakness, or difficulty speaking, reading, or writing, please seek prompt medical care or emergency services.

-What Is a Computed Tomography (CT) Brain Scan?
+What Is a CT Brain Scan?

 A CT scan or CAT scan, which stands for computed tomography, can detect bleeding, swelling, and skull fractures.
 CT uses X-ray data and a computer to generate 3D images of structures.